jeverett32/HeroGame/README.md

-# HeroGame
+# DonkeyGame

-A Hero Game written in Java.
+A Donkey Game written in Java.
 A personal project.

 In this game, you play as shrek, navigating an open world hunting down Donkeys who seek to destroy Shrek.
 You gain experience, find coins, gain levels and power ups as you seek to put an end to Donkey once and for all.